mlibrary/about-ebc/src/content/invest.md

 * University of Maryland
 * University of Minnesota
 * University of Nebraska
-* UNC Chapel Hill
+* University of North Carolina Chapel Hill
-* UNC Greensboro
+* University of North Carolina Greensboro
 * University of Oregon
 * University of Ottawa
 * University of Pennsylvania